bigdjrp/bigdjrp.github.io/thejporter_g3_text.md

 ## Career Profile

-A creative and innovative thinker that takes a unique approach to solving problems.
-Not afraid to learn new technology nor explore a new way to accomplish a challenging problem while maintaining motivation.
+A dynamic professional and innovative thinker with a unique approach to solving problems.
+Known for strong interpersonal skills and a passion for teamwork, unafraid to learn new technologies or explore novel methods to tackle challenging issues.
+Experienced in leading cross-functional teams across diverse areas, including self-employment, while maintaining motivation and driving impactful, sustainable improvements.

 ## Skills & Proficiency

 #### Java
 Advanced

-#### C & C++
+#### Mustache, Jinja (text templating)
-Out of the game
+Advanced

 #### Python
 Advanced

-#### Bash
+#### Javascript
 Advanced

-#### Powershell
+#### Elasticsearch
-Out of the game
+Expert

-#### MySQL
+#### Kafka
 Intermediate

 ## Career Goal

-Never become like the fool in the story: "Tail of the Stairs".
-Always remember who provided the path for my successes.
+Leveraging a diverse professional background and strong interpersonal skills, my career goal is to solve complex challenges in a collaborative environment.
+I aim to lead cross-functional teams, utilizing a passion for teamwork and continuous learning to drive innovative solutions.
+Ultimately, I aspire to create impactful and sustainable improvements for the organization and its stakeholders.

 ## Interesting Facts